How to do Disneyland, Disneyland California Adventure

 Here’s how to do Disneyland

 Do plan on visiting both parks and being fully immersed in the experience the entire day.
 So many people ask “do I really need to visit both parks”?
 Although they’ve across from each other Disneyland and Disney California Adventure are two totally different theme parks equally yoked with completely different vibes.
 Different attractions, food, and experiences.
 Even being a pass holder given the option to always visit both parks it’s hard to decide which to visit first, it comes down to how I’m feeling.
+If you’re thinking of heading to the park with a young child, instead of taking all your baby gear and what have you along with you, why not consider using a disneyland stroller rental?

 Download the Disneyland Resort app and complete the registration